How much time are you focusing on Instagram for your business?

 #6: Brand It

 Don’t forget to brand your content.
 Now that doesn’t mean you need to have your business name or logo on your posts.
 It does mean that your Instagram feed and stories should have a cohesive look and feel that resonates with your brand.
-Look at your website and then look at your Instagram feed, do they match, have the same color scheme?
+Look at your website and then look at your Instagram feed.
+Do they match and have the same color scheme?
 Or does it look like someone else entirely owns your Instagram feed?
 If so, it’s time to think about your branding when creating content.

 #7: Create Stickers